 Before you hold a tool or two, create a plan first.

 Get a pen and paper, your laptop (you’ll likely conduct internet research), and grab a coffee.
 It’s going to take some time.
 Start by writing down the major repairs needed by your car.
+Also, consider if you are interested in a new insurance policy that will surely save the classic vintage look of your car.

 Exterior Car Restoration